joostkremers/visual-fill-column/README.md

 The width of the margins is adjusted for the text size.
 However, interactive adjustments (e.g., with `text-size-adjust`) cannot be detected by `visual-fill-column-mode`, therefore if you adjust the text size while `visual-fill-column-mode` is active, the margins won't be adjusted.
 To remedy this, you can force a redisplay, e.g., by switching buffers, splitting and unsplitting the window or calling `redraw-display`.

-Alternatively, you can advise the function `text-size-adjust` (or whatever function you use to adjust the text size) with the function `visual-fill-column-adjust-window`:
+Alternatively, you can advise the function `text-size-adjust` (or whatever function you use to adjust the text size) with the function `visual-fill-column-adjust`:

     (advice-add 'text-scale-adjust :after
-      #'visual-fill-column-adjust-window)
+      #'visual-fill-column-adjust)

 ## Options ##